zitadel/actions/actions-v2-cloudflare-workers/README.md

 ## Running the Code

-Each sample script is designed to run seamlessly on Cloudflare Workers, but the code can be adapted to deploy on the platform of your choice.
+Each JavaScript sample script is designed to run seamlessly on Cloudflare Workers, but the code can be adapted to deploy on the platform of your choice.

-To deploy a script, you can use the deployment utility or deploy directly from this repository using the **Deploy to Cloudflare** button at the bottom of each sample guide.
+To deploy a script, you can download this repository and run the [`deployment utility`](/actions-v2-cloudflare-workers/deployment-utility/README.md), which simplifies running each example and automatically uploads the environment **variables** needed by each script.

-Create a [**Cloudflare account**](https://www.cloudflare.com/), and follow the steps to deploy your first Action, for example: [Custom Claim Injection](/actions-v2-cloudflare-workers/CUSTOM-CLAIMS.md)
+Create a [**Cloudflare account**](https://www.cloudflare.com/) and follow the steps to deploy your first Action.
+For example: [Custom Claim Injection](/actions-v2-cloudflare-workers/CUSTOM-CLAIMS.md)